zoeyg/public-write-ups/hack-the-box/quick.md

 </html>
 ```

-Navigating the site via curl we eventually find a file, `Connectivity.pdf` under the docs folder.
+Navigating the site via curl, on the `index.php?view=docs` page we eventually find a link to a file, `Connectivity.pdf`.

 #### Connectivity.pdf